Power of Attorney Solicitors in Edinburgh

 A Power of Attorney is designed to assist during your lifetime; after your death your Will lays out what should happen to your estate.

-We act for clients providing them with Powers of Attorney in Edinburgh but also in surrounding towns from Bonnyrigg to Broxburn and from Dalmeny to Danderhall.
+We are Power of Attorney Solicitors in Edinburgh but also in surrounding towns from Bonnyrigg to Broxburn and from Dalmeny to Danderhall and further afield.

 Why you might need a Power of Attorney